mikeolaniyi/Covid19_Vaccination_Analysis_in_SQL/README.md

 FROM CountryWithHighestDeaths

----VIEW 5 -- Countries with Highest Infection Rate compared to Population
+---VIEW 5 -- Countries with Highest Infection Rate Compared to Population

 CREATE VIEW HighestInfectionRate AS
 SELECT location, population, MAX(total_cases) AS HighestInfectionCount, MAX((total_cases/population))*100 AS PercentPopulationInfected